Tropical Mirror: Tropical Gromov--Witten theory

+\begin{Remark} The equation (\ref{eq_prod_angular_forms_2_points_p2_2}) shows that the product of the pulled-back observables~(\ref{ev_p2_diff}) is proportional to the vector product (\ref{2d_vect_prod}) on the integer vectors $\vec{b}_1$ and $\vec{b}_2$, assigned to the edges with the point observables.
+Furthermore, the moduli space integral (\ref{trop_GW_p2_2_points}) for a fixed discrete type tropical curve will be proportional to the square of the vector product.
+In Section~2 of Mikhalkin--Rau \cite{mikhalkin2009tropical}, authors introduced the weight factor for a cubic vertex $w_1w_2|\vec{u}_1\wedge \vec{u}_2|$ to use it in the tropical curve counting.
+In our notations, $\vec{b}_1 = w_1 \vec{u}_1$ and $\vec{b}_2 = w_2\vec{u}_2$, so the weight factor for the cubical vertex is identical to our vector product (\ref{2d_vect_prod}). \end{Remark} The square of the vector product (\ref{2d_vect_prod}) for any pair of distinct unit normal vectors $\vec{b}_a\in B_{\mathbb{P}^2} =\{(1,0), (0,1), (-1,-1)\}$ is given by \smash{$\bigl(\vec{b}_a \wedge \vec{b}_c\bigr)^2 =1$}.
+The moduli space integral for the tropical curve $\vec{\G}_2$ with marked points on edges with integer vectors $\vec{b}_1 = (1,0)$ and $\vec{b}_2 = (0,1)$

-\ee where we introduced the relative position $\vec{r} = \vec{r}_1- \vec{r}_2$.
-Similarly to the $\mathbb{CP}^1$ case the individual graph describes tropical curve which pass through two points with relative location such that the relative distance vector $\vec{r} $ belong to second quadrant on $\mathbb{R}^2$.
-The remaining 5 graphs contribute for other values of vector $\vec{r}$ as presented on the plot below
+where we introduced the relative position $\vec{r} = \vec{r}_1- \vec{r}_2$.
+Similarly to the $\mathbb{P}^1$ case, an individual tree describes a tropical curve that passes through the two points with relative locations such that the relative distance vector $\vec{r} $ belongs to the second quadrant in $\mathbb{R}^2$.
+The remaining five tropical curves contribute to other values of the relative position $\vec{r}$.
+The picture below presents the relative marked point location and the corresponding tropical curves with a nonzero contribution: